DevilAguo0/hiddify/How-to-use-Amazon-CDN.md

 <img alt="waf settings" src="https://github.com/hiddify/Hiddify-Manager/assets/125398461/3139e115-5c4f-41df-9d49-766e973a4d14" width=70% />
 </div>

-* At the end, click on ``create distribution'' to perform the creation operation.
+* At the end, click on `create distribution` to perform the creation operation.
 * In the next step, go to the location of your DNS records.
 Assuming that you have registered in Cloudflare, enter the DNS section of your domain and create a cname record.
-Suppose you create `sub2.domain.com' and set its value equal to the domain created in the previous step in AWS.
-This value can be seen in the ``details'' section under ``Distribution domain name''.
+Suppose you create `sub2.domain.com` and set its value equal to the domain created in the previous step in AWS.
+This value can be seen in the `details` section under `Distribution domain name`.

 In fact, this subdomain will be used for our CDN domain.

-* Go back to the AWS panel and click on the ``edit'' option in the ``General'' tab of the ``setting'' section and click on ``Add item'' in the ``Alternate domain name (CNAME) - optional'' section that opens. and enter the cname domain from the previous step, ``sub2.domain.com''.
+* Go back to the AWS panel and click on the `edit` option in the `General` tab of the `setting` section and click on `Add item` in the `Alternate domain name (CNAME) - optional` section that opens. and enter the cname domain from the previous step, `sub2.domain.com`.

 ## Getting a certificate
-* Enter the ``Custom SSL certificate - optional'' section and get an ``ssl certificate'' for the desired domain.
-For this, click on ``Request certificate''.
+* Enter the `Custom SSL certificate - optional` section and get an `ssl certificate` for the desired domain.
+For this, click on `Request certificate`.
-* In the newly opened page, continue the process of receiving the certificate and in the ``domain name'' section and the address field, enter the details of the subdomain registered in the previous step, namely ``sub2.domain.com'' and set the other values as default. and click on ``Request''.
+* In the newly opened page, continue the process of receiving the certificate and in the `domain name` section and the address field, enter the details of the subdomain registered in the previous step, namely `sub2.domain.com` and set the other values as default. and click on `Request`.

-* On the certificate list page, you can see that the desired domain status is ``pending validation''.
-Click on the ID and see the ``Domains'' section on the opened page.
+* On the certificate list page, you can see that the desired domain status is `pending validation`.
+Click on the ID and see the `Domains` section on the opened page.

 <div align=center>